 Getting To Zanzibar

-Some airlines fly from Germany, Austria and Switzerland directly or with an intermediate stop at Zanzibar (ZNZ).
+Several airlines fly directly or with an intermediate stop at Zanzibar (ZNZ).
 Remember to book your flight and share with us your flight details.
 From Zanzibar airport, we will pick you up and bring you to your accommodation in Zanzibar.

 If the flights to Dar-es-Salaam (DAR) are much cheaper, you can also fly there.
 From Dar-es-Salaam, you can travel to Zanzibar by a connecting flight or take the ferry.
 We can arrange a transfer for you from the airport to the ferry for 30 EUR/35 USD.
 The ferry ticket costs 35 USD and the ferry takes about 2 hours.
 We will take you in this case from the airport to the seaport.
 In Zanzibar, you will be picked up at the ferry terminal and taken to your accommodation.
 A connecting flight from DAR to ZNZ only takes 20 minutes and costs 50-80 USD.